mikeizbicki/ucr-cs100/assignments/hw/hw3-piping/README.md

 ```

 **IMPORTANT:** This is a necessary but not sufficient test case.
 You must come up with others on your own.

+Bash has an extensive syntax for redirection, and you are not required to implement all of it.
+But if you're curious, see the [linux documentation project's bash io-redirection tutorial](http://www.tldp.org/LDP/abs/html/io-redirection.html) for details.

 ### submission instructions